hello, Janika_

 A live countdown to departure.
 A packing list that remembers.
 Your itinerary drawn like an Underground line, all on one page.

-We’ll build it with a sample trip (Helsinki to New York) so it works straight away, then you swap in your real next one.
+We’ll build it with a sample trip (Helsinki to San Diego) so it works straight away, then you swap in your real next one.

 Our Next Trip LIVE